South Dakota workers’ compensation insurance

 Your personal health insurance provider might deny your claim if your injury is related to your work, which would leave you paying these bills on your own.

-How much does workers' compensation coverage cost in South Dakota?
+How much does workers' compensation insurance cost in South Dakota?

-Estimated employer rates for workers’ compensation in South Dakota are $1.03 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in South Dakota are $0.91 per $100 of covered wages [PDF].

-How does workers’ comp work in South Dakota?
+How does workers’ comp insurance work in South Dakota?

 The South Dakota Department of Labor & Regulation regulates and administers South Dakota workers' compensation laws.